JJ/hoborg/text/text.md

 working perfectly and all of a sudden the mech breaks down and has to be taken somewhere for repairs.

 "Where again is it going?"
 I asked Rufus.
-He looked to the right and answered.
+He looked to his right and answered.

 "Well, he can only be fixed in the Estación Naval at Pensacola,